onizukaek/companies_site/README.md

 with curl:

 `curl --user uname:password http://0.0.0.0:8000/api/users/`
-This fetches the users list
+This fetches the users list.

 Or simply open it in your browser, the django rest_framework provides some views to make the requests simpler.